apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/iostatistics.md

   no guarantee as to when the evaluation takes place.

-* The returned `Map.Entry` instances MUST return the same value on repeated `getValue()` calls.
+* The returned `Map.Entry` instances MUST return the same value on repeated `getValue()` calls. (i.e once you have the entry, it is immutable).

-* Queries of statistics SHOULD Be fast and non-blocking to the extent that if invoked during a long operation, they will prioritize returning fast over most timely values.
+* Queries of statistics SHOULD be fast and non-blocking to the extent that if invoked during a long operation, they will prioritize returning fast over most timely values.